learnbin.net nav logo

 Table 02: Classification of disaccharides

 Disaccharides can be hydrolyzed into monosaccharides by using enzymes or acids.
 The resulting sugars (monosaccharides) are called inverted sugars.
 Invert sugars are used in hard-boiled sweets.
-They are not really solid or not liquid.
+They are not really solid or liquid.
 But they appear solid.
 It has a glassy texture.
-Due to their low water content, invert sugars are supercooled liquids.
+Due to their low water content, inverted sugars are supercooled liquids.

 • Glucose syrup